 For the past 16 months I was perfectly happy to oblige his every request.
 I’m quite fortunate to work for an employer who’s flexible to the needs of new mothers.
 There’s a nursery at the office so you can nurse or pump during the workday, and until the child is a year old s/he and the nanny can be taken on work trips to the provinces.

-So today is Day One of detachment parenting, where I’ll sleep at our neighbor’s every night until Tristan can put himself to sleep with just Papa in the house.
+So today is Day One of detachment parenting, where I’ll sleep at our neighbor’s every night until our son can (hopefully!) put himself to sleep with just Papa in the house.
 There’ll be a lot of crying and temper tantrums from this high-need little baby, but hopefully there’s sanity at the end of the tunnel.
 This isn’t to say we don’t recommend attachment parenting, just that we’d probably attack the sleep issue early on and not let it become a problem.